newatoms/guides/style-your-files/readme.md

 ### CSS

-Famously hard to understand, and hard to understand the effects of changing things, CSS might be one of the best reasons to use Polymer and it’s ability to scope CSS to only a specific part of the code.
+Famously hard to understand, and hard to understand the effects of changing things, CSS might be one of the best reasons to use Polymer (see below) and it’s ability to scope CSS to only a specific part of the code.

-We prefer using FlexBox over the BoxModel because it is generally easier to understand and more flexible.
+We prefer using [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) over the BoxModel for creating flexible webpages because it is generally easier to understand and more flexible.

 An amazing example of how you can make great designs regardless of the markup is at [CSS Zen Garden](http://www.csszengarden.com/), which features over 200 designs for the same page.